VitruvianOS 0.3.0

 Get Involved

 We’re a small team of three right now, but we’re growing.
 We need developers, hardware enthusiasts, testers, and people with ideas.
-We need people who believe that computing should be different.

-Nightly and daily builds are available on our Download page.
+Daily builds are available on our Download page.
 To get involved or ask questions, join us on Telegram or open an issue on GitHub.

 One More Thing